csc-training/intro-to-dl/day1/README.md

 #### :warning: Note
 The notebook sessions have a limited time (4h) after which they, and any data or changes, will be *destroyed*.
 If you wish to save any files, you need to download them.

-### 2. Running Jupyter on your laptop
+### 3. Running Jupyter on your laptop

 If you have a laptop that has both jupyter and the other necessary python packages installed, it is possible to use it.
-In particular, if the laptop has an Nvidia GPU and it that has been properly set up (CUDA, cuDNN).
+In particular, if the laptop has an NVIDIA or AMD GPU and it that has been properly set up (CUDA, cuDNN or ROCm).

 * `git clone https://github.com/csc-training/intro-to-dl.git`
-* try to run the `day1/01-tf2-test-setup.ipynb` notebook without errors
+* try to run the `day1/01-pytorch-test-setup.ipynb` notebook without errors

 ### 3. Google Colaboratory